VaspulaVijayaLakshmi/Trees/README.md

 https://leetcode.com/discuss/post/1337373/tree-question-pattern-2021-placement-by-t65qm/

-Intresting Problem : The questions can be asked in reverse https://leetcode.com/problems/construct-string-from-binary-tree/description/
+Intresting Problem : The questions can be asked in reverse: https://leetcode.com/problems/construct-string-from-binary-tree/description/

-Given This string we may be asked to find the depth of the tree
+Given This string we may be asked to find the depth of the tree.
+Each () represent a level , so we basically need to calcuate the depth.